Unboxed-Software/solana-course/content/program-architecture.md

 }
 ```

-Here, in the `run_concept_shared_account` function, instead of transferring to the bottleneck, we transfer to the `donation_tally` PDA!
-This way, we’re only effecting the donators account and their PDA - so no bottleneck!
+Here, in the `run_concept_shared_account` function, instead of transferring to the bottleneck, we transfer to the `donation_tally` PDA.
+This way, we’re only effecting the donator's account and their PDA - so no bottleneck!
 Additionally, we keep an internal tally of how many lamports need to be redeemed, ie be transferred from the PDA to the community wallet at a later time.
-At some point in the future, the community wallet will go around and clean up all the straggling lamports.
-(Probably a good job for [clockwork](https://www.clockwork.xyz/)) It’s important to note that anyone should be able to sign for the redeem function, since the PDA has permission over itself.
+At some point in the future, the community wallet will go around and clean up all the straggling lamports (probably a good job for [clockwork](https://www.clockwork.xyz/)).
+It’s important to note that anyone should be able to sign for the redeem function, since the PDA has permission over itself.

-So there you go, if you want to avoid bottlenecks at all costs, this would be one way to tackle it.
-However, this is a design decision, for most cases, I think you should use the simpler first option that has the potential to be bottlenecked.
-It’s simpler and it doesn’t need a bunch of secondary transactions to actually receive the funds.
-If you feel like this bottleneck may be a potential problem, I would run a simulation much like the accompanying code does and look at your worst, best and median cases.
+If you want to avoid bottlenecks at all costs, this is one way to tackle it.
+Ultimately this is a design decision and the simpler, less optimal solution might be okay for some programs.
+But if your program is going to have high traffic, it's worth trying to optimize.
+You can always run a simulation like the accompanying code to see your worst, best and median cases.

 ## Conclusion

-So there you have it!
-A smattering of program architecture considerations.
-We talked about bytes, accounts and bottlenecks.
-This specific considerations may not come up, but I hope the lesson has sparked some thought.
-And remember, at the end of the day, you are the designer of the system.
-Your job is to weigh the pros and cons.
+We've talked about quite a few program architecture considerations: bytes, accounts, bottlenecks, and more.
+Whether you wind up running into any of these specific considerations or not, hopefully the examples and discussion sparked some thought.
+At the end of the day, you are the designer of your system.
+Your job is to weigh the pros and cons of various solutions.
 Be forward thinking, but be practical.
-There is no one good way to design anything, just know the trade-offs.
+There is no "one good way" to design anything.
+Just know the trade-offs.

 # Demo